Bryan Reynolds Player Props: Pirates vs. Padres

-Bryan Reynolds -- .195 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the San Diego Padres, with Blake Snell on the hill, on July 25 at 9:40 PM ET.
+Bryan Reynolds -- .171 average over his past 10 games -- will be in action for the Pittsburgh Pirates versus the San Diego Padres, with Seth Lugo on the mound, on July 26 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Bryan Reynolds Game Info & Props vs. the Padres